steamysips/steamy-sips/docs/INSTALLATION_GUIDE.md

 ## Setup testing database

-If you want to run tests for the application, you must setup a database for testing.
+If you want to run tests for the application, you must set up a database for testing.
 To do so, repeat the same instructions as the setup for the production database except name the testing database `cafe_test`.

 ## Setup linting and formatting